 Respondents' arguments fail to justify the WVHCA decision granting Panhandle's application.
-First, Respondents do not gain the benefit from any deference, either because of the overturing of ley or because its actions are in direct contradiction to the Certificate of Need statute.
+First, Respondents do not gain the benefit from any deference, either because of the overturing of Chevron or because its actions are in direct contradiction to the Certificate of Need statute.
 Second, the WVHCA had no authority to grant a Motion for Summary Judgment in the underlying matter.
 Third, even if the WVHCA's attorney had the authority to grant the Motion, the Motion was granted prematurely as discovery had not been completed.
-Fourth a genuine dispute of material fact existed, or would have existed, regarding the question of unmet need.
-Fifth, a genuine dispute of material fact existed, or would have existed, regarding the WVHCA's reliance on the 2023 Need Methodology.
-Lastly, a genuine dispute of material fact existed, or would have existed, regarding the effect on other services and service providers.
+Fourth a genuine dispute of material fact existed, or would have existed, regarding the question of unmet need and other services.
 Granting this application is in direct contradiction to the requirements set forth in both the West Virginia Code and the rules promulgated by the Health Care Authority.